NextGen-SportsBet-Inc/DataProcessor/README.md

 # DataProcessor
-Microservice responsible for the collected data management
+Microservice responsible for the collected data management.